Restaurants in Cairo

 Telephone: +20 2 735 0014

-Delicious food and an inviting, cosy atmosphere have made this restaurant one of Cairo's favourite eateries.
+Delicious food and an inviting, cosy atmosphere have made this Italian restaurant one of Cairo's favourite eateries.
 Soft lighting and tasteful décor create the perfect atmosphere to dine on such dishes as creamy onion soup, veal cordon bleu stuffed with mushrooms and topped with cheese and tomatoes or thick crust pizzas loaded with toppings of your choice.
 Open daily for lunch and dinner.
 Reservations essential.

 Address: 44 Michel Bakhoum Street